pzivich/Delicatessen/docs/Built-in Equations.rst

 '''''''''''''''''''''''''''''''''''''

 Here, we provide an overview of some of the built-in estimating equations with ``delicatessen``.
-This documentation is split into three sections, corresponding to basic, regression, and causal estimating equations.
+This documentation is split into several sections based on topic areas.

 All built-in estimating equations need to be 'wrapped' inside an outer function.
 Below is a generic example of an outer function, where ``psi`` is the wrapper function and ``ee`` is the generic estimating equation example (``ee`` is not a